Hurricane Douglas (2020)

-Hurricane Douglas was a strong tropical cyclone that became the closest passing Pacific hurricane to the island of Oahu on record, surpassing the previous record held by Hurricane Dot in 1959.
+Hurricane Douglas was a powerful tropical cyclone that became the closest passing Pacific hurricane to the island of Oahu on record, surpassing the previous record held by Hurricane Dot in 1959.
 The eighth tropical cyclone, fifth named storm, (Note: This includes an unnamed tropical storm in July 2020.) first hurricane, and first major hurricane of the 2020 Pacific hurricane season, Douglas originated from a tropical wave which entered the basin in mid-July.
 Located in favorable conditions, the wave began to organize on July 19.
 It became a tropical depression on July 20 and a tropical storm the following day.
 After leveling off as a strong tropical storm due to dry air, Douglas began rapid intensification on July 23, becoming the season's first major hurricane the following day and peaking as a Category 4 hurricane.
 After moving into the Central Pacific basin, Douglas slowly weakened as it approached Hawaii.
 The storm later passed north of the main islands as a Category 1 hurricane, passing dangerously close to Oahu and Kauai, causing minimal damage, and resulting in no deaths or injuries.
 Douglas weakened to tropical storm status on July 28, as it moved away from Hawaii, before degenerating into a remnant low on July 29 and dissipating on the next day.